 According to the ordinance filed on ClerkBase, no distinction is made between the varying types of resident.
 The ordinance was approved in a special meeting on August 22, 2011, after a first reading on August 15.
 Minutes for both meeting have yet to be presented or approved as of April 17, 2012.

 According to , Redfern was arrested on Feb.
 29 and charged with drunken driving after police alleged that she hit a tree on Kingstown Road.

 However, there is no record of the arrest in the online judicial database.
 In the majority of cases, this means the charge was either dismissed and expunged, or that Redfern pleaded to refusing to submit to a chemical test at the Rhode Island Traffic Tribunal, which leads to a dismissal of the criminal charge of driving while intoxicated.

 The suit by the ACLU against the Town of Narragansett is the latest in a long line of back and forth over student rights.
-In January 2011, a federal appeals court upheld earlier decisions against the ACLU and for the town regarding the sticker policy, despite opposition from the URI Student Senate and the ACLU.
+In January 2011, a federal appeals court earlier decisions against the ACLU and for the town regarding the sticker policy, despite from the URI Student Senate and the ACLU.

 On March 5, the Narragansett Town Council approved a new ordinance to recoup emergency response costs.
 While no formal action has been taken yet, it is expected that the ACLU will also challenge this in court when an appropriate case occurs.

 For copies of the ACLU’s press release and the ordinance approved at the August 22, 2011 meeting, see the attached PDFs.